Goggans History, Family Crest & Coats of Arms

 Contemporary Notables of the name Goggans (post 1700) +

-- J. K. P. Goggans, American Democrat politician, Delegate to Democratic National Convention from South Carolina, 1888
+- J. K. P. Goggans, American Democratic Party politician, Delegate to Democratic National Convention from South Carolina, 1888

 - Briggs A. Goggans, American Republican politician, Presidential Elector for Georgia, 1996